You Can't Do That on Television: Slime

 Although the slime was usually green, other colors, such as red, blue, yellow and even black and white, were occasionally used.
-1981's "Safety First" episode, which featured white slime as part of a recurring joke in about "wearing white at night," was the first episode known to have used a slime color other than green.
+The 1981 episode "Safety First", which featured white slime as part of a recurring joke in about "wearing white at night," was the first episode known to have used a slime color other than green.
 Lisa got slimed with white slime after saying "I really don't know".

 In the 1982 episode "Television," Christine is slimed in green, red, blue, yellow and "stripes" (green, red, blue and yellow at once) while trying to explain about green slime to newcomer Vanessa Lindores.
-(McGlade had the slime washed out by mentioning to Vanessa that it usually comes out with water, and then got dumped on with water.)
+McGlade had the slime washed out by mentioning to Vanessa that it usually comes out with water, and then got dumped on with water.
 This sketch was later seen in the opening to the 1987 thriller film Fatal Attraction.

 In one of the show's crueler pranks, Ross (Les Lye) tricks Christine into getting dumped with a thicker, chunkier blue slime.
 The 1986 "Enemies and Paranoia" episode used the word "freedom" as a trigger phrase for red slime after the studio was taken over by Russian communists.
 Other instances of slime colors other than green include orange slime in the "Myths" episode, brown slime in the "Cosmetics" episode and black slime in the "Time" episode.

 The recipe for green slime originally consisted of rotten food.
 However, after continued complaints from the cast about the hazardous ingredients, the recipe was changed to a mixture of lime-green gelatin powder, oatmeal and water.

 Eventually baby shampoo was added so that it the slime would wash out of the actors' hair more easily after several of the female cast members complained.
 In the "Television" episode, Christine reveals the ingredients as water, gelatin powder, flour and soap.
 In later years, the recipe consisted simply of green food coloring and cottage cheese, though it spoiled if left too long under hot studio lights.

-Especially in the later years of the show, cast members who were slimed frequently looked upward into the slime as it was falling so that it covered their faces (the same was also true of the waterings).
+Especially in the later years of the show, cast members who were slimed frequently looked upward into the slime as it was falling so that it covered their faces.
+The same was also true of the waterings.
 To avoid damage to the set from water or slime, a clear tarpaulin was laid on the floor, which can occasionally be seen and/or heard underneath the actors, and the loud splatter sound usually heard during a watering or sliming is that of the liquid hitting the tarpaulin.

 Actors to be slimed or soaked usually appeared barefoot in the scene, and several cast members who were slimed were reportedly paid extra.
 Scenes involving slimings were the final ones taped during a recording, allowing the actors to immediately rinse after the scene without causing delays.